AmirHosseinBaderan/cnn_projects/4.ocr/README.md

 In scene text, a character may be ambiguous without context from both sides.
 For example, the character "c" looks similar to "e" or "o".
 A bidirectional LSTM processes the sequence left-to-right and right-to-left, giving each timestep a richer representation.

-### Fixed-Width Input
+### Variable-Width Input

-All images are resized to **32×128**.
-This makes batching easy (no padding needed for images) and gives a fixed sequence length of 32 for the RNN.
+Images are resized to **height=32** while maintaining aspect ratio.
+This means widths vary.
+The `CTCCollate` pads images to the same width within each batch, and the `CRNN` model computes actual sequence lengths using `get_output_lengths()`.
 Variable-length text is handled by CTC, not by the model architecture.

 ---